Cap-Chat: History

 There are two theories about the origin of the town's name.
 One simply holds that the headland called Cap-Chat bore a likeness to a cat ("chat" in French).
 The other theory is a bit more fanciful.
 According to a local legend, a cat walking along the shore killed and ate various animals, whereupon the "cat fairy" accused him of having eaten her offspring.
-For his punishment, the cat was turned into stone for ever.
+For his punishment, the cat was turned into stone forever.

 It seems most likely, however, that the town's name is a corruption of "Aymar de Chaste", who was New France's lieutenant-general in 1603.
+Samuel de Champlain named this area C. de Chatte in 1612, then Cap de Chatte in 1626.
+The name became Cap de Chat in 1685.

 The waterfront boardwalk at Cap-Chat has a display of photographs and informative plaques regarding the Second World War Battle of the St. Lawrence between U-Boats and coastal defence ships.

+On October 19, 1968, The Town of Cap-Chat was formed through the merger of Parish Municipality of Saint-Norbert-du-Cap-Chat and the Village Municipality of Cap-Chat.

 Cap-Chat was one of the prime viewing areas for the total solar eclipse of July 10, 1972.
 Unfortunately, cloudy skies prevented most observers from viewing the total phase of the eclipse.

 On March 15, 2000, the Municipality of Capucins was amalgamated into the Town of Cap-Chat.